Would you like a quick personalized demo?

 The explosion of Customer Success in B2B software companies is no surprise, especially given that its key metrics—customer retention, customer engagement, and satisfaction—are at the core of every SaaS business strategy.
-More and more companies are turning to their Customer Success departments to gather, and analyse, customer feedback and boost advocacy.
+More and more companies are turning to their Customer Success departments to gather and analyze customer feedback and boost advocacy.
 The very term itself drives home the need to make sure your customers are getting the value they expect out of your product.

 But what exactly is Customer Success?
 What keeps Customer Success Managers and leaders up at night?
 And most importantly, how can these challenges be addressed while ensuring the best possible user experience?